Click to grab your free copy of our Garden Tools Cheat Sheet!

 66. Futsu Black Rinded Pumpkin

-The Futsu Black Rinded Pumpkin is one of the many varieties of pumpkins that can be stored for a long period of time.
-The skin is very tough with extremely deep ribs that look intimidating when carved.
+The skin is tough, with bottomless ribs that look intimidating when carved.
 They are ideal for use in both home décor and for cooking purposes since their flesh is sweet.
-Their weights tend to be between 4 to 5 pounds after growing for about 105 days.

 Click here to buy them on Sarah Raven.